hpcleuven/VscDocumentation/source/software/using_software.rst

 basic libraries that work together well with each other, and then a number of applications and other libraries compiled with that set of tools and thus often dependent on those.
-We use toolchains based on the Intel and GNU compilers, and refresh them twice a year, leading to version numbers like 2023a and 2023b for the first and second refresh of a given year.
+We use toolchains based on the Intel and GNU compilers, and refresh them up to twice a year, leading to version numbers like 2023a and 2023b for the first and second refresh of a given year.
 Some tools are installed outside a toolchain, e.g., additional versions requested by a small group of users for